Exploratory Analysis · Funnel · 2024

 Fix mobile conversion performance

-The 5× gap between desktop and mobile warrants a dedicated UX audit.
-Simplified checkout flows, faster load times, and mobile-specific A/B tests are the highest-priority levers.
+The 5× desktop-mobile gap warrants a focused UX audit.
+Simplified flows, faster load times, and mobile-specific A/B tests are the top levers.

 3